sevenwire/forgery/README.markdown

 - Rails.root/lib/forgery
 - Rails.root/lib/forgery/dictionaries
 - Rails.root/lib/forgery/extensions
-- Rails.root/lib/forgery/forgeries
+- Rails.root/lib/forgery/tools
 - Rails.root/lib/forgery/formats

-You can then use these directories to write your own dictionaries, class extensions, forgeries, and formats.
+You can then use these directories to write your own dictionaries, class extensions, tools, and formats.

+If you are using the older 'forgeries' directory, these will still be loaded and compatible.

 Contributing
 ------------